cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/agents/installation.md

 ### `plugin`

-For systems that have neither SSH/WinRM access, nor the ability to inject a script into userdata, the `plugin` installation method allows implementing a custom way to download and execute the installation script.
+For systems that have neither SSH/ WinRM access, nor the ability to inject a script into userdata, the `plugin` installation method allows implementing a custom way to download and execute the installation script.
 In this method, a temporary download link for the